-The problem is the website at the link supplied isn’t the real Apple website, but rather a very authentic-looking fake site.
+The problem is the website at the link supplied isn’t the real Apple website, but rather a very authentic-looking, but fake copy-cat site.

-If you tap the link and visit the fake website, you’ll be asked to enter your Apple ID and password.
+If you tap the link and visit the fraudulent website you’ll be prompted to enter your Apple ID and password.
 If you comply by entering your Apple credentials, you’ll then receive an error message stating that your Apple account has been “locked” for security reasons.

 The problem is, the hacker can too because you just gave him your Apple ID and password!

 Just so you’ll know what to look for, here’s a screenshot of the fake text message:

 Bottom line: Apple will never send you a text message telling you that you need to “confirm” your Apple ID.

 If you receive this malicious text message, DO NOT click the link in the message.
 Simply delete the message and forget about it.